rudderlabs/rudderstack-docs/destinations/crm/delighted.md

 * You can also send the `last_sent_at` value with the call.
 Refer to the example below for more details.

 {% hint style="info" %}
 `Last sent at` (in UNIX timestamp) is used to manually set the time a person was most recently sent a survey.
-This value will be used in the Delighted **Survey throttling** system.
-By default, Survey throttling is set to **1 month** in your project.
-Users added via the API who have already been sent a survey within this time period will not be sent another survey.
+This value will be used in the Delighted **Survey throttling** system, which ensures that same person won’t be surveyed more than once per month.
+To change its value manually, click [here](https://app.delighted.com/dashboard).
+Select your `Project` from top left corner and click on the settings icon beside `Project Name`.
 {% endhint %}

 A sample `identify` call is as shown below: